 Next to the Waldorf is The Huxley and Kyloe, all wrapped up in a cute red bow akin to Vienna’s famous Popp & Kretschmer store!

 Johnny Walker blasts animation on the front of its eight-floor West End building, which is pretty apt considering the tour is an immersive one featuring film, acting, talk, and taste!

 Twenty Princes Street

-Grab some sushi downstairs or head back up for takeout beer on the Waverley Mall rooftop.
+Grab some fresh sushi downstairs at Sushi Stop (I can never resist!), or head back up for a beer on the Waverley Mall rooftop.

 Like sushi?
 Here’s our guide to the best sushi in Edinburgh.